MileHacker Logo

 • Remove shoes before entering some temples.

-• Speak softly and keep a quiet disposition.
+• Speak softly and maintain a quiet demeanor.

 • Don't touch or deface religious artifacts.
 Do not point at statues of deities.